Four Changes I Would Make to my Book

 You can find more about the Dynamic Neural Retraining System (DNRS) and their DVD or In-Person Seminar Programs here.

 Please note that the author of this website, Patrick Ussher, does not work for the DNRS.
-This website contains affiliate links which means that Patrick Ussher may receive a small percentage of DNRS sales referred from this website, at no extra cost to you.
+This website contains affiliate links which means that Patrick Ussher receives a small percentage of DNRS sales referred from this website, at no extra cost to you.

 A One Hour Talk Which Makes the Case for Considering POTS a Form of Limbic System Dysfunction